Mission 2 - First Flow

 Please refer to the Navigation Guide to perform the steps below

-1. Analogous to the previous task, go to the Flow builder and create a folder called "Module 2"
+Analogous to the previous task, go to the "Module 3" folder.

-3. There you can add the blox from the right menu called "Blox Library"
+There you can add the blox from the right menu called "Blox Library".

 Hint